expo/expo/docs/pages/build-reference/variables.md

 ### Can I share environment variables defined in eas.json with `expo start` and `expo publish`?

 When you define environment variables on build profiles in **eas.json**, they will not be available for local development when you run `expo start`.
 A concern that developers often raise about this is that they now have to duplicate their configuration in multiple places, leading to additional maintenance effort and possible bugs when values go out of sync.
 If you find yourself in this situation, one possible solution is to move your configuration out of environment variables and into JavaScript.
-For example, imaigne we had the following **eas.json**:
+For example, imagine we had the following **eas.json**:

 ```json
 {